jinghuazhao/physalia/NOTES.md

 ## Git Bash for Windows

-It is helpful to note that c:\ and u:\ are referred as /c and /u, respectively.
+It is helpful to note that c:/ and u:/ can be used as well as /c and /u, respectively.

 ## Getting helps